ICD 10 vs ICD 11: What’s Out, What’s In, Here’s What’s Changing in 2025 Medical Billing

 Introduction

-Medical coding faces its biggest transformation yet.
+When people ask what are the main differences between ICD-10 and ICD-11, the simple answer is: ICD-11 is smarter, more flexible, and fits way better with modern medicine and technology.
 The switch from ICD-10 to ICD-11 brings approximately 17,000 diagnostic categories and over 1.6 million medical terms.
 The World Health Assembly gave its approval to ICD-11 in May 2019, and the system went live globally on January 1, 2022.
 The new system lets medical staff describe health conditions with better detail by combining codes.
-This change takes time to implement properly.
-Countries like the US with complex healthcare systems need 4-5 years to adapt these changes completely.
-The matching rate between old and new systems stands at just 23.5%.
-Medical professionals must learn what's changing, what's new, and how to get ready for this radical alteration in medical billing that arrives in 2025.

 ICD-10 vs ICD-11: Key Differences ICD-10 ICD-11 Structure: • 14,000 codes • Paper-based design • Limited specificity Mental Health: • Basic categorization • Limited detail Integration: • Adapted for digital use • Limited interoperability Special Features: • Laterality coding • 7th character extensions • No traditional medicine Status: • Maintenance ended 2018 Structure: • 55,000+ codes • Digital-first design • Enhanced specificity Mental Health: • Expanded categories • Detailed descriptions Integration: • API & FHIR support • Full EHR integration • Natural language processing Special Features: • Traditional medicine chapter • Antimicrobial resistance • Functioning assessment • 50+ languages Status: • In effect since Jan 2022

-What Are the Key Differences Between ICD-10 and ICD-11?
+What Are the Main differences between ICD-10 and ICD-11?

 How has the code structure changed in ICD-11?

-ICD-11's revamped coding structure stands out immediately.
-ICD-10 used alphanumeric codes from A00.0 to Z99.9.
-The new version expands this format from 1A00.00 to ZZ9Z.ZZ1.
+ICD-11's revamped coding structure stands out immediately as the difference between ICD 10 and ICD 11 comes down to better detail, easier digital use, and updated classifications.
+ICD 10 used alphanumeric codes from A00.0 to Z99.9.
+The new version expands this format from 1A00.00 to ZZ9Z.ZZ.
 This framework introduces a "clustered" code approach that combines a primary "stem" code with optional "post-coordination" codes.
-These codes capture clinical details with greater precision16.
+These codes capture clinical details with greater precision, enhancing the overall clinical utility of the system.

 Medical professionals can now represent a duodenal ulcer with acute gastrointestinal bleeding as "DA63/ME24.90".
-This replaces the need for a single pre-coordinated code28.
+This replaces the need for a single pre-coordinated code.
 A 2021 study revealed that only 23.5% of ICD-10-CM codes could match with a single ICD-11 stem code.
-Multiple post-coordination codes will help maintain the same level of detail16.
+Multiple post-coordination codes will help maintain the same level of detail, improving the accuracy of disease classification.

 What new categories have been added to ICD-11?

 ICD-11 now has 28 chapters compared to ICD-10's 22.
-The system adds several new sections4.
+The system adds several new sections.
 The dedicated chapters cover:

 • Diseases of the immune system